-- Explicitly by the process itself, through a call to seq_trace:set_token/1,2 - When information is received.
-This is typically when a received message is matched out in a receive expression, but also when information is received in other ways.
+- Explicitly by the process itself, through a call to seq_trace:set_token/1,2 - When a message is received

 In both cases, the current token is set.
 In particular, if the token of a received message is empty, the current token of the process is set to empty.